MateoG404/ObsidianCS/Computer science/ObsidianCS/Software Dev/Data Bases/ACID.md

 ## C (Consistency)

-Consistency is the rule created to verify and guarantee all the rules to use the [[Data Bases]]
+Consistency is the rule created to verify and guarantee all the rules to use the [[DataBase]]

 ## I (Isolation)